Primary Key Points

 Sleep is essential for cognitive function, including attention, memory, and learning.
 (8)

 During sleep, the brain processes and organizes information learned during the day, which helps to form new memories.
-Studies have shown that people who get enough sleep are able to remember and recall information better.
+Studies have shown that people who sleep enough can remember and recall information better.

 It has even been shown that good-quality sleep boosts creative problem-solving.
 (9)